TritonDataCenter/manta/docs/user-guide/storage-reference.md

  ---
 title: Object Storage Reference
 markdown2extras: wiki-tables, code-friendly
 ---

 # Object Storage Reference

 The Joyent Manta Storage Service uses a REST API to read, write, and delete objects.
-You should be familiar with HTTP-based REST systems when you read this section.
-In particular, you should be familiar with HTTP requests, responses, status codes, and headers.
+This document assumes that you are familiar with HTTP-based REST systems, including HTTP requests, responses, status codes, and headers.

-If you want to learn the basics, see [Getting Started](index.html).
+If you want to start with basic information on Manta object storage, read [Getting Started](index.html).

-Unless otherwise
-specified, the semantics described here are stable, which means that you can expect that future updates will not change the documented behavior.
+Unless otherwise specified, the semantics described here are stable, which means that you can expect that future updates will not change the documented behavior.
 You should avoid relying on behavior not specified here.

 # Storage Overview